 They established a little village with a Franciscan missionary, a Catholic chapel and wigwams.
 But they couldn’t live in peace there, either.
 In 1786, Joseph Orono complained to Massachusetts Commissioner Benjamin Lincoln, once a member of the Provincial Congress.
 People were chopping down his trees and burning the wigwams, he said.

 A decade later, Massachusetts reneged on its deal to deed the land along the Penobscot River to Orono’s people.
 All they had left was the Penobscot Indian Island Reservation.

 Five years after Joseph Orono died, white settlers near the Indian reservation incorporated, naming the town Orono.
 Today, the University of Maine has its main campus there.
 An island in Penobscot Bay also bears his name.

-On May 10, 2018, the University of Maine and the Penobscot Nation were scheduled to sign an agreement ‘formalizing their collaborations in the past decade to help manage the tribe’s cultural heritage.’
+In May 2018, the University of Maine and the Penobscot Nation were scheduled to signed an agreement ‘formalizing their collaborations in the past decade to help manage the tribe’s cultural heritage.’

 With thanks to Canoe Indians of Down East Maine, by Bill Haviland.
 This story about the Penobscot chief Joseph Orono was updated in 2019.